maschkef/little-linux-helper/docs/lib/doc_config.md

 ### Configuration File Lifecycle

-1. **Template Creation**: Example files (`.example`) provide templates
+1. **Template Creation**: Example fragments under `*.d.example/` provide the canonical structure and comments
-2. **Automatic Creation**: Missing configuration files are created from templates and require explicit acknowledgement before continuing
+2. **Automatic Creation**: Missing configuration fragments are cloned from their templates (entire directories on first run) and require explicit acknowledgement before continuing
-3. **Template Synchronisation**: Existing configuration files are compared with their templates; missing keys can be added immediately with defaults or custom values
+3. **Template Synchronisation**: Existing fragments are compared with their templates; missing keys can be added immediately with defaults or custom values
 4. **Loading**: Configuration values loaded during system initialization
 5. **Runtime Modification**: Configuration can be modified during operation
 6. **Persistence**: Modified configuration can be saved permanently

 ### Interactive Configuration Checks

-- **New file acknowledgement**: If a `*.conf` file is created from its template, a blocking prompt lists all new files and offers to continue (acknowledge) or quit so the user can edit them right away.
+- **New file acknowledgement**: If a `*.conf` fragment is created from its template, a blocking prompt lists all new files and offers to continue (acknowledge) or quit so the user can edit them right away.
 - **Missing keys wizard**: When templates gain new variables, the helper lists the missing keys per file and lets the user append:
   - Template default values
   - Custom values entered interactively
   - Nothing (skip) — internal defaults stay in place for the session
-- **Template context**: For each missing key the prompt shows the comment block from the `.conf.example` so users know what they are adjusting before choosing a value.
+- **Template context**: For each missing key the prompt shows the comment block from the template fragment so users know what they are adjusting before choosing a value.
 - **Configuration modes (`LH_CONFIG_MODE`)**:
   - `ask` *(default)*: prompt when running in an interactive TTY
   - `auto`: append template defaults automatically without interaction